-Over the last 20+ years, thousands of customers have put Ventry Fans to the test, including the UL FSRI.
-In addition to the UL PPV study, the following two tests may be helpful.
+Over the last 30+ years, thousands of customers have put Ventry® Fans to the test, including the UL Firefighter Safety Research Institute (FSRI).
+In addition to the UL positive pressure ventilation (PPV) study, the following two tests may be helpful.

-Extensive tests with seven types of PPV fans, to help optimize its training curriculum for tactical ventilation, were recently carried out by the Training Division of the Regional Headquarters of the State Fire Service in Olsztyn (Poland).
+Extensive tests with seven types of PPV fans, to help optimize its training curriculum for tactical ventilation, were carried out in 2014 by the Training Division of the Regional Headquarters of the State Fire Service in Olsztyn (Poland).

 An article about the tests was published in “Testing Time for PPV” in Fire & Rescue magazine.*